 Thesauruses

 Thesauruses are the double-edged swords of the setter's weaponry.
 They can be very useful for identifying potential synonyms, but they can also serve up words which are far from synonymous (even extending to intransitive verbs as potential synonyms for transitive verbs, and vice versa).
 Roget's Thesaurus is a fine work, but not designed for crossword setters, while the Chambers Thesaurus is loose and outdated - only really useful for finding obscure (obsolete, Scots etc) synonyms.
-The thesaurus which is part of the online Collins Dictionary (look up a word in the dictionary and click the 'Synonyms' tab) is pretty good, although some of the synonyms offered require modern senses of words not given by Chambers.
+The thesaurus which is part of the online Collins Dictionary (look up a word in the dictionary and click the 'Synonyms' tab) is pretty good, although some of the synonyms offered rely on modern senses of words not given by Chambers.
 My favourite thesaurus is part of the Oxford Dictionary Thesaurus, the pages of which are split into the dictionary (above) and the thesaurus (below) - it gives a few 'false positives', but a high proportion of the synonyms that it suggests will normally stand up to further scrutiny.

 Other reference books